F1 race in Saudi Arabia to go ahead despite nearby attack | Headlines

 - Saudi Arabia

-Formula One said its race in Saudi Arabia will go ahead as scheduled this weekend despite attacks on the kingdom by Yemen's Houthi rebels.
+Formula One said its race in Saudi Arabia will go ahead as scheduled Sunday despite attacks on the kingdom by Yemen's Houthi rebels.

 The announcement came a day after the rebels attacked an oil depot located about 11 kilometers (seven miles) from the F1 circuit.
-The 20 drivers on the grid met several times Friday night in talks that stretched well past 2 a.m. to discuss safety concerns.
+The attack happened while the first practice was taking place, and the 20 drivers later met Friday night in talks that stretched well past 2 a.m. to discuss safety concerns.

-"Formula 1 and the (governing body) FIA can confirm that following discussions with all the teams and drivers, the 2022 FIA Formula 1 Saudi Arabian Grand Prix will continue as scheduled," F1 said in a statement Saturday.
-"Following the widely reported incident that took place in Jeddah on Friday, there has been extensive discussion between all stakeholders, the Saudi government authorities and security agencies who have given full and detailed assurances that the event is secure."
-F1 added that it has been agreed "with all stakeholders to maintain a clear and open dialogue throughout the event and for the future."
+In a statement, F1 and governing body FIA confirmed Saturday that ''following discussions with all the teams and drivers,'' the grand prix ''will continue as scheduled.'' ''Following the widely reported incident that took place in Jeddah on Friday, there has been extensive discussion between all stakeholders, the Saudi government authorities and security agencies who have given full and detailed assurances that the event is secure,'' the statement said.

+F1 added that it has been agreed ''with all stakeholders to maintain a clear and open dialogue throughout the event and for the future.''
 There was a third and final practice session later Saturday scheduled to start at 5 p.m. local time with qualifying set to start under floodlights at 8 p.m.

 The top three drivers speak to the media after qualifying and team principals were set for their media duties as scheduled in the early afternoon.